randy3k/UnitTesting-example/README.md

 1. `async` is forced to be `false` on ST2
 2. if `async` is true, `deferred` is forced to be `false`.
+3. it is known that async test does not work very well with coverage.

 ### Troubleshooting